Kent Trading Standards Checked Scheme

 • The goods or services being offered cannot be lawfully supplied in the UK.

-• Services are of a broadly financial investment nature, that rely on the future value of goods or land, speculation on commodity, shares or other products, unless the products, business and sales representatives are regulated by the Financial Conduct Authority or similar regulator.
+• Services are of a broadly financial or investment nature (including unregulated or alternative investments), that rely on the future value of goods or land, speculation on commodity, shares or other products, unless the products, business and sales representatives are regulated by the Financial Conduct Authority or such similar regulator for which the goods and/or services are required to be regulated in accordance with the rules and regulations in place from time to time.

 • The goods or services being offered are of a religious, spiritual or personal belief nature such that membership might be construed as endorsing that religion or belief.